malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 - [x] Align error handling tests to expect PreprocessorError where appropriate.
 - [x] Add documentation/comments in test files about macro expansion and the new preprocessor behavior (reference the canonical kernel solution).
 - [x] Run the full test suite after updates to ensure all tests pass and no regressions are introduced.

----

-**Summary:**
-- The codebase is now stable and green for all core and integration features.
-- Remaining work: performance test environment and documentation polish.
-- The project is robust and ready for broader use.

 ## 8. Final Test and Codebase Update Plan (July 2024)